 Killington is the biggest ski area in Vermont, and eastern North America.
 You’ve heard the many nicknames, The Big K, The Beast of the East, K-Mart, call it what you will – Killington is big, bold and it boasts the longest ski season in Vermont.
 A few of Killington’s fall line accolades – two high-speed heated gondolas, 12 comfy quads and the world’s most extensive snowmaking system.
 Killington is the biggest ski area in the Northeast with 155 trails, and 22 lifts, and a beautiful Peak Lodge at the 4,142′ summit reached by the K-1 Gondola.

 Killington has super sized snowmaking power too, over 1,500 snow guns, so it is usually the first ski resort to open in the East.
-Opening day for Killington was October 25, 2016 exclusively to season pass holders, the next day is for the public, first in New England.
-Killington hosts the World Cup Women’s FIS races in November 2016.
-Killington aims to ski Halloween each season, occasionally tied with Sunday River. and spins the Superstar Quad through May.
-Killington’s ski season ended on Memorial Day for 2016 and the previous three seasons.
+Opening day for Killington is November 8, 2017, exclusively to season pass holders, the next day is for the public, first in New England, just like 2016.
+Killington hosts the World Cup Women’s FIS races in November over Thanksgiving weeked, the 2nd year consecutively.
+Killington typically aims to ski Halloween each season, occasionally tied with Sunday River, and spins the Superstar Quad through May.
+Killington’s ski season ended on June 1, 2017 and Memorial Day the previous four seasons.